 Follow the 80-20 social media marketing strategy: 80% information and only 20% commercial.

-Integrate yourself into conversations, start digital interactions and show people your expert opinions, your true self, your true voice.
+Integrate yourself into conversations, do podcast hosting, start digital interactions and show people your expert opinions, your true self, your true voice.
 Present yourself as an expert.
 Consumers love the person, the human touch behind every brand or official face there is online.

 |The biggest mistake people make when thinking about personal branding is overvaluing their follower count and undervaluing the number of people they’ve helped.
 That’s where true influence and personal branding comes into play.
 The more you help people achieve their goals, the stronger your personal brand will be.
 Your personal brand is your reputation.
 And your reputation is built on how you interact with people, the value you give to your community or industry consistently and the way you lead.|